-Actions Capital Cost Estimate Operational Budget Impact Timeframe to Complete 3.1.a Improve existing recreation amenities and infrastructure.
+Actions Capital Cost Operational Timeframe to Estimate Budget Impact Complete 3.1.a Improve existing recreation amenities and infrastructure.
 Depends on amenity repair/ replacement (refer to Park Specific Recommend) On-going Maintenance/ Operations staff time Short-Term 3.1.b Strategically add comfort features to existing spaces.
 Begin at sites with the greatest potential need or benefit from the addition of new comfort features.
 Comfort features generally include: restrooms, potable water, shade, seating, etc. Depends on features to be added (refer to Park Specific Recommend) Additional staff time for future maintenance Mid-Term 3.1.c Add unique amenities to targeted parks to serve specific community needs and keep current with local trends (fit trail, dog park, gardens, etc.) Depends on feature to be added (refer to Park Specific Recommend) Depends on feature to be added/ maintenance requirements.
 Mid-Term 3.1.d Continue to improve accessibility and implement Town-wide accessibility transition plan.
 Improve ease of use of recreation facilities and amenities for people with disabilities.
 Depends on upgrade/ improvement \$0 Ongoing 3.1.e Improve safety lighting, line-of-sight/visibility, security cameras, and other safety features at existing parks and facilities.
-Depends on upgrade/improvements Additional utility costs, and ongoing maintenance staff time Mid-Term 3.1.f Explore opportunities to add lights to existing outdoor athletic fields and sport courts to extend usage in compliance with Town lighting standards and zoning ordinance.
-Depends on type/location of lightings: \$30,000 to 100,000 per court/field Varies - may be offset by usage fees Short-Term and opportunities for warking and biking. and opportunities for waiking and biking.
-Actions Capital Cost Estimate Operational Budget Impact Timeframe to Complete 3.2.a Refine and implement complete streets policy into the Town Comprehensive Plan. \$0 Staff Time Short-Term 3.2.b Refine and implement a Comprehensive Bicycle and Pedestrian Master Plan to guide the creation of a Town-wide trail and bicycle facility network.
-Consultant fees Staff Time Mid-Term Pursue opportunities to create new sidewalks and pathways that connect the places people live, work, shop, and play in Amherst.
-Seek to enhance opportunities for residents to safely walk and bike for exercise, leisure, and transportation purposes. \$65 to \$120/If On-Going Maintenance/ Operations Staff Time Ongoing Effort 3.2.d Reevaluate the potential for trail development in the "Peanut Line" corridor and Lehigh Valley corridor as opportunities to increase connectivity and expand opportunities for walking and biking.
+Depends on upgrade/ improvements Additional utility costs, and ongoing maintenance staff time Mid-Term 3.1.f Explore opportunities to add lights to existing outdoor athletic fields and sport courts to extend usage in compliance with Town lighting standards and zoning ordinance.
+Depends on type/location of lightings: \$30,000 to 100,000 per court/field Varies - may be offset by usage fees Short-Term

+3.1.g Explore opportunities to convert existing grass fields to artificial turf to expand play opportunities.
+Depends on type/size: \$400,000 - 600,000 per field Staff Time Mid-Term Objective 3.2: Develop new recreation amenities and opport and opportunities for walking and biking. unities for resider its with a focus on expanding trails Actions Capital Cost Estimate Operational Budget Impact Timeframe to Complete 3.2.a Refine and implement complete streets policy into the Town Comprehensive Plan. \$0 Staff Time Short-Term 3.2.b Refine and implement a Comprehensive Bicycle and Pedestrian Master Plan to guide the creation of a Town-wide trail and bicycle facility network.
+Consultant fees Staff Time Mid-Term 3.2.c Pursue opportunities to create new sidewalks and pathways that connect the places people live, work, shop, and play in Amherst.
+Seek to enhance opportunities for residents to safely walk and bike for exercise, leisure, and transportation purposes. \$65 to \$120/lf On-Going Maintenance/ Operations Staff Time Ongoing Effort 3.2.d Reevaluate the potential for trail development in the "Peanut Line" corridor and Lehigh Valley corridor as opportunities to increase connectivity and expand opportunities for walking and biking.
 Continue to acquire lands for each trail corridor as necessary. \$65 to \$120/lf Staff Time Mid-Term